Mosman: Landmarks

 Mosman forms a peninsula between Sydney Harbour and Middle Harbour.
 It features a number of harbour beaches, including Balmoral, Chinamans Beach and two legally-designated clothing optional beaches: Obelisk Beach and Cobblers Beach.
 Other attractions include Taronga Zoo, Bradleys Head and sections of Sydney Harbour National Park.
 Overlooking the harbour, in Rawson Park, is the Scotland Australia Cairn comprising a stone sourced from every parish in Scotland.
 It is a memorial to the Scottish pioneers who contributed much to Australia and was a gift from Scotland at the time of the Bicentennial Celebrations in 1988.
 Highland games are held there, usually the day after St Andrew's Day celebrations.
 On the eastern shore of Sirius Cove is the site of Curlew Camp where artists such as Arthur Streeton and Tom Roberts once resided.
 The council has recently constructed the Curlew Camp Artists Walk.
 Ashton Park is a popular attraction and includes Athol Hall which provides a venue for events and has a café which is open seven days a week.

 Heritage listings

-Mosman has a number of heritage-listed sites, including:
+Heritage-listed sites in Mosman include: